 We’ve all been there.
-Split ends are making your hair look like a hot mess, but you don’t want to throw money out on yet another simple trim, especially when you’re forced to stay home (like, say, in a pandemic).
+Split ends are making your hair look like a hot mess, but you don’t want to throw money out on yet another simple trim or try to DIY it with a pair of scissors, especially when you’re forced to stay home (like, say, in a pandemic).
 That’s when a split end trimmer can really come in handy.

 These handheld devices, also known as split end cutters and split end removers, quickly get rid of broken strands and split ends, leaving your hair looking much healthier.

-I tried some of the best-known brands available online so you don’t have to.
+I tried some of the best-known brands available online to find out which one is the best split end trimmer.
 Read on to see which one to get, and start saving on those salon visits!

 The Split Ender Pro 2 is a tool that removes split ends in a snap.
-It was the original split end trimmer on the market, and it’s the first split end trimmer I’ve ever seen, when one of my best friends introduced me to it.
+It was the original split end trimmer on the market, and it was the first split end trimmer I’d ever seen when one of my best friends introduced me to it.

 The Split Ender Pro 2 has a fixed blade that snips the last 1/4 inches of split ends.

 It’s very easy to use (as easy to use as a flat iron I’d say).
 It’s also waaay faster and better than trying to trim split ends using a pair of scissors.
 Don’t ask me how I know!